NLeSC/python-template/.github/ISSUE_TEMPLATE/10_generated_package.md

 ---
 <!--
-Whatever you write here must have something to do with the code you get from running `cookiecutter`.
+Whatever you write here must have something to do with the code you get from running `copier`.
 -->